The pandemic shut down her chateau. Then she became a YouTube star

 Jarvis started filming more of her daily life during quarantine, sometimes posting as many as five half-hour videos a week.

 "I'm so lucky because it's easier for me to make so much content because of the people around me.
-You know, I can wake up in the morning and I'm gonna wander around.
+You know, I can wake up in the morning and I'm going to wander around.
 I'll ask Marie what she's doing, I'll ask Selmar what he's doing, I'll ask Dan the gardener what he's doing, and then I have the videos.
 I'm lucky, but that's because of the others.
 If I was sitting here by myself, I wouldn't be able to make five videos a week."

 Jarvis' fans have created an online community, who anxiously await each episode's first live airing, and comment along during its initial broadcast.